Breadcrumb

 • Outdoor Work

 When it is necessary to work outdoors at times when the temperature is elevated, the humidity is high, near hot radiant heat sources, or in direct sunlight, Supervisors must communicate and implement heat illness prevention procedures.
-Employees should develop a plan for safe work by reviewing the UCR Main Campus Heat Illness Prevention Plan before beginning work.
-Other locations can use the template to create a plan for their site or contact EH&S for assistance.

 Important precautions include: